Chapter 2: An Elementary School Classroom in a Slum – Class 12 English Flamingo NCERT Solutions

 Q9.
 Which images of the slums in the third stanza present the picture of social disparity, injustice and class inequalities?

-Ans: Phrases such as ‘cramped holes’, ‘fog to endless night’, ‘slag heap’, ‘wear skins peeped through by bones’, and ‘spectacles like bottle bits on stones’ all depict a grim reality, highlighting deep social injustice and inequality.
+Phrases like ‘cramped holes’, ‘fog to endless night’, ‘slag heap’, ‘skins peeped through by bones’, and ‘spectacles like bottle bits on stones’ reveal severe poverty and neglect, showcasing deep-rooted class disparities and injustices.

 Q10.
 “So blot their maps with slums as big as doom”; says Stephen Spender.
 What does the poet want to convey?